truenas/middleware/docs/userguide/freenas_intro.rst

 * The "SNMP v3 Support" checkbox and the "Username" and "Password" fields have been added to :menuselection:`Services --> SNMP` so that SNMPv3 can be configured.

+* The "Power Off UPS" checkbox had been added to :menuselection:`Services --> UPS`.

 * The MediaBrowser Plugin has been renamed to Emby.

 * The :menuselection:`Jails --> Add Jails` button has been renamed to "Add Jail".